 Beckett was a very simple man.
 He didn't like to be treated reverentially.
 He just wanted people to see him.
 That is what he extracted that's where he got a lot of his language from, from the ordinariness of life.

-An RTÉ News report by Gareth O'Connor broadcast on 5 April 2006.
+An RTÉ News report broadcast on 5 April 2006.
 The reporter is Gareth O'Connor.